hasenbanck/toa/SPECIFICATION.md

 - 0x09: BCJ RISC-V
 - 0x0A-0xFF: Reserved

-The prefilter are the same as used by LZMA SDK and liblzma.
+The prefilters are the same as used by LZMA SDK and liblzma.

 ### 3.4 LZMA Properties